shane-mason/FieldStation42/README.md

 Station catalogs are a binary representation of the video files stored in the stations content directories.
 When weekly schedules are being created, if a stations does not have a catalog.bin file, one will be created by recursively searching the stations configured `content_dir` for mp4 files.
 Each video file is inspected for length and other metadata and stored by indexed tags (directory names) in the station's configured `catalog_path`.

 *NOTE:* If you update your content, you will need to delete the .bin file noted in the station's configured `catalog_path`

+### About Sign Off events
+A signoff event is specified by assigning a time slot to `{'event' : 'signoff'}` and will cause the video file specified by `sign_off_video` to be played once at the top of the hour.
+If `off_air_video` is specified, then the remainder of the hour will be filled by looping `off_air_video`.

+### About Off Air time
+If a time slot is not specified, it will be considered as off-air for schedule creation.
+If `off_air_video` is specified, then the slot will be filled by looping `off_air_video`.

 ## Building Weekly Schedules
 Station schedules span Monday-Sunday and are stored in the station's configured `runtime_dir`